God Himself, the Unique VII

 An Overview of God’s Authority, God’s Righteous Disposition, and God’s Holiness

-What have you learned about God’s holiness?
-Besides being in contrast to Satan’s evil, what was the main topic in discussing God’s holiness?
-Isn’t it what God has and is?
+What have you learned about the holiness of God?
+In that part about “God’s holiness,” besides the fact that Satan’s wickedness is used as a foil, what was the main content of our discussion about the holiness of God?
+Is it not what God has and is?
 Is what God has and is unique to God Himself?
 (Yes.)
-Nothing of His creation has this.
-So we say that God’s holiness is unique.
-This is something that you can understand.
-We had three meetings on God’s holiness.
+It is that which created beings do not possess.
+This is why we say the holiness of God is unique.
+This is something that you should be able to understand.
+We held three meetings on the subject of the holiness of God.
 Can you describe in your own words, with your own understanding, what you believe God’s holiness is?
 (The last time God communicated with us we bowed down before Him.
-God fellowshiped with us the truth concerning prostrations and bowing down to worship Him.
-We saw that it was not in accord with His will that we bowed down and worshiped Him when we had fallen short of His requirements, and from this we saw God’s holiness.)
+God fellowshiped the truth to us about prostrating and bowing down to worship Him.
+We saw that bowing down to worship Him before meeting His requirements was not in accord with His will, and from this we saw the holiness of God.)
 Very true.
 Is there anything else?
-(In God’s word to mankind, we see that He speaks plainly and clearly, He is straight and to the point.
-Satan speaks in a roundabout way and it is full of lies.
+(In God’s words to mankind, we see that He speaks plainly and clearly.
+He is straight and to the point.
+Satan speaks in a roundabout way and is full of lies.
 From what happened last time when we lay prostrate before God, we saw that His words and His actions are always principled.
-He is always clear and concise when He tells us how we should act, what we should abide by, and how we should take action.
-But people are not this way; after mankind was corrupted by Satan, the people sought to achieve their own personal motives and objectives and their own personal desires in their actions and words.
+He is always clear and concise when He tells us how we should act, how we should observe, and how we should practice.
+But people are not this way.
+Since mankind’s corruption by Satan, they have acted and spoken with their own personal motives and objectives and their own personal desires in mind.
 From the way God looks after, cares for and protects mankind, we see that all that God does is positive and clear.
 It is in this way that we see the essence of God’s holiness revealed.)
 Well put!
 Does anyone else have anything to add?
-(Through God’s exposure of Satan’s evil.
-When God reveals the essence of Satan, we become more knowing of its evil, and we see the source of mankind’s suffering.
+(Through God’s exposure of Satan’s evil essence, we see God’s holiness, we gain more knowledge of Satan’s evil, and we see the source of mankind’s suffering.
 In the past, we were unaware of man’s suffering under the domain of Satan.
-It is only when God made it known that we saw that all suffering that comes from the pursuit of fame and fortune is all created by Satan.
-It is only through this that we feel that God’s holiness is the true salvation of mankind.)
+Only after God revealed this did we see that all the suffering that comes from the pursuit of fame and fortune is the work of Satan.
+Only then did we feel that the holiness of God is the true salvation of mankind.)
 Is there anything else to add to that?
-(Corrupted mankind lacks the true knowledge of or love for God.
-Because we don’t understand the substance of God’s holiness, our bowing down before Him in worship is adulterated, has an ulterior purpose and is deliberate, which makes God unhappy.
-We see that God is very different from Satan; Satan wants people to adore and flatter it, bow down and worship it.
-Satan lacks principles.
-From this I also appreciate God’s holiness.)
+(Mankind, which is corrupt, lacks true knowledge of and love for God.
+Because we don’t understand the essence of God’s holiness, and because, when we prostrate and bow down before Him in worship, we do so with impure thoughts and ulterior motives and purposes, God is displeased.
+We can see that God is different from Satan; Satan wants people to adore and flatter it, to prostrate and bow down to worship it.
+Satan has no principles.
+From this too, I am made aware of God’s holiness.)
 Very good!
-From what we have fellowshiped about God’s holiness, have you seen God’s perfection?
-(We see it.)
+Now that we have fellowshiped about God’s holiness, do you see God’s perfection?
+(We do.)
 Do you see how God is the source of all positive things?
 Are you able to see how God is the embodiment of truth and justice?
 Do you see how God is the source of love?
-Do you see how all that God does, all that He issues forth, and all that He reveals is flawless?
-(We see this.)
-These several examples are all main points about God’s holiness that I speak of.
+Do you see how all that God does, all that He expresses, and all that He reveals is flawless?
+(We do.)
+These are the main points of what I have said about the holiness of God.
 Today, these words may seem like mere doctrine to you, but one day, when you experience and witness the true God Himself from His word and His work, you will say from the bottom of your heart that God is holy, that God is different from mankind, and that His heart, disposition, and essence are all holy.
-This holiness allows man to see His perfection as well as allows man to see that the essence of God’s holiness is immaculate.
-The essence of His holiness determines that He is the unique God Himself, and it shows to man, and proves that He is the unique God Himself.
+This holiness allows man to see God’s perfection and to see that the essence of God’s holiness is immaculate.
+The essence of His holiness determines that He is God Himself, the unique, and it also both allows man to see and proves that He is the unique God Himself.
 Is this not the main point?
 (It is.)